My mission for 2016: Let go of ‘having it all’

 After all, there will be a time in the near future when my little girl’s demands will lessen.
 And at that time, the world will still be full of potential customers with unfulfilled needs.
 My entrepreneurial mind will still spot opportunities and I will be more free to pursue them.

-Until then, I will remind myself that keeping my business in a small box is a conscious choice that I can make just for now.
+Until then, I will remind myself that keeping my business in a small box and not having it all is a conscious choice that I can make just for now.